Portland Harbour

-Portland Harbour is located beside the Isle of Portland, Dorset, on the south coast of England.
-Construction of the harbour began in 1849; when completed in 1872, its 520 ha surface area made it the largest man-made harbour in the world, and remains one of the largest in the world today.
-It is naturally protected by Portland to the south, Chesil Beach to the west and mainland Dorset to the north.
-It consists of four breakwaters — two southern and two northern.
+Portland Harbour is beside the Isle of Portland, Dorset, on the south coast of England.
+Construction of the harbour began in 1849; when completed in 1872, its 520 ha surface area made it the largest human-made harbour in the world, and it remains one of the largest in the world today.
+It is naturally sheltered by Portland to the south, Chesil Beach to the west and mainland Dorset to the north.
+It consists of four breakwaters: two southern and two northern.
 These have a total length of 4.57 km and enclose approximately 1000 ha of water.

 Portland Harbour was built by the Admiralty as a facility for the Royal Navy (though access was also available to merchant ships); on 11 December 1923 it was formally designated HM Naval Base (HMNB) Portland, and continued to serve as such until closure in 1995.

 History

 Creation of harbour of refuge (1844–1872)

-The original harbour was naturally protected by the south coast of England, Chesil Beach and the Isle of Portland, providing refuge for ships against weather in all directions except east.
+The original harbour was naturally sheltered by the south coast of England, Chesil Beach and the Isle of Portland, providing refuge for ships against weather in all directions except east.
 The harbour had already been used by ships for centuries when, in the 16th century, King Henry VIII built Portland Castle and Sandsfoot Castle to defend the anchorage.
-Prompted by the expansion of the French naval port of Cherbourg, just across the Channel, the Royal Navy established a base at Portland in 1845 and a scheme for the harbour to be transformed into a refuge was granted parliamentary approval the year before.
+Prompted by the expansion of the French naval port of Cherbourg, just across the English Channel, the Royal Navy established a base at Portland in 1845; a scheme for the harbour to be transformed into a refuge had been granted parliamentary approval the year before.
 Portland was the first naval anchorage specifically designed for the new steam navy.
 Similar harbours of refuge would be built at Alderney, Dover, Holyhead, and later (in response to the increased naval threat from Germany) at Peterhead.

 Construction of the two breakwaters began in 1849 when HRH Prince Albert laid the foundation stone on 25 July.
-Designed by engineer James Meadows Rendel, the work carried out under civil engineer John Towlerton Leather, with Rendel as engineer in chief (until his death in 1856), and John Coode as resident engineer.
+Designed by engineer James Meadows Rendel, the work was carried out under civil engineer John Towlerton Leather, with Rendel as engineer in chief (until his death in 1856), and John Coode as resident engineer.
 During 1848, HM Prison Portland was established to provide convict labour to quarry the stone needed to construct the breakwaters and the harbour defences.
 Known as the Admiralty Quarries, they provided 10,000 tons of stone per week.
 The breakwaters were declared complete by HRH Edward the Prince of Wales on 10 August 1872.
 A major government project, the construction work had become Dorset's greatest tourist attraction of its time.